MagicPoulp/swift_exercise1/README.md

 see the back_end folder and the readme to start the server

+We do not use the recent library SwiftUI because not all devices can run it.

 # doc
     // tutorials for the scrollable view
     // tutorial that gives a deprecated way